p6anav/parknow2/README.md

 6. If status is paid and user is not black listed only gate will open.

-Admin User.
-——————

-1. Admin user can see all live parking and history of parking based on dates in screen
-2. He can expand each entry in dash board and he should see all details of that particular user.
-3. He can do some actions like black listing a theft vehicle ,removing a user from system
-4. If any issues admin can do the allocation of slots based on his wish or app user request

 Roles: NEW_USER,ADMIN_USER,EXISTING_USER
 Responsibilities: NEW_USER- no access to app or any application untill or unless he becomes EXISTING_USER, He can scan the QR through that link he can do payment or profile creation